ros2/design/articles/ros2_threat_model.md

   [teleoperation][tb3_teleop] messages published as ROS topics.
 This channel uses serial communication.
-* A Lidar driver process running on the Raspberry interfaces with the Lidar, and uses a DDS-XRCE client to publish the sensor data to several ROS topics.
-This channel uses udp.
+* A Lidar driver process running on the Raspberry interfaces with the Lidar, and uses a DDS-XRCE client to publish data over UDP to an XRCE agent also running on the Raspberry Pi.
+The agent sends the sensor data to several ROS topics.
 * An SSH client process is running in the field testing host, connecting to the Raspberry PI for diagnostic and debugging.
 * A software update agent process is running on the Raspberry PI, OpenCR board,